kanboard/documentation/content/en/introduction.md

 ## Introduction

-Kanban is a methodology originally developed by Toyota to be more efficient.
+Kanban is a methodology originally developed by Toyota to improve efficiency.

 There are only two constraints imposed by Kanban: